 Since prime rib is such a large, expensive cut of meat, proper care has to be taken when seasoning and cooking it.
 The thickness of the cut means that a generous amount of seasoning is important.
-My favorite way of cooking prime rib is to cut the meat off the bones (I like bone-in prime rib since I love gnawing on the bones and the bones protect the meat form losing too much moisture and overcooking), season with salt, chopped garlic, and dried herbs, and then tie the meat back onto the bones before roasting.
+My favorite way of cooking prime rib is to cut the meat off the bones (I like bone-in prime rib since I love gnawing on the bones), season with salt, chopped garlic, and dried herbs, and then tie the meat back onto the bones before roasting.

 Grilling or roasting are both good cooking methods that will brown and melt the tasty fat on the outside on a prime rib, but take care not to overcook the inside.
 Prime rib is at its best cooked rare or medium rare — it should not be cooked past medium (140°F) or all the fat will melt out of the meat, leaving it tough, dry, and chewy.

 After the prime rib is cooked, make sure to let it rest for 30 minutes for the meat to reabsorb all the delicious juices before carving.
 Since the meat is already precut from the bones, just separate it from the bones again and slice away with ease.
 I can’t think of a more impressive and delicious main dish that will impress the socks off those sitting at the dinner table.